-The Rocher Deboule property consists of mineral claims covering approximately 10,230 hectares near New Hazelton, British Columbia.
+The Rocher Deboule property consists of mineral claims covering approximately 997.76 hectares near New Hazelton, British Columbia.
 The Company initially acquired four staked claims consisting of 1,325 hectares in May 2011, and expanded the area of the property through additional staking.
 The Company owns a 100% interest in the Rocher Deboule property.
-During the year ended July 31, 2016 the Company allowed 31 of the 33 claims to expire and has written off estimated costs of \$532,000 incurred in respect to the claims dropped.
+During the year ended July 31, 2016 the Company allowed 31 of the 33 claims to expire and wrote off estimated costs of \$532,000 incurred in respect to the claims dropped.
+In November 2017 the Company entered into an option agreement with Liaz Pty Ltd., as disclosed at Note 16.

-a) Lonnie property, British Columbia
+b) Lonnie property, British Columbia